Access Cisco Global Launchpad

 Step 12

-From the AWS CLI, enter the following command:
+From the AWS CLI, enter this command:

 aws sts assume-role-with-saml --role-arn <Role-Arn> --principal-arn <IDP-Arn> --saml-assertion <SAML response>